griffincalme/ATP-binding_lysine_Yue_Qi/README.md

 ## Step 1: Download the .fasta file
 Use this [link](http://www.uniprot.org/uniprot/?query=keyword:%22ATP-binding%20[KW-0067]%22&fil=organism%3A%22Homo+sapiens+%28Human%29+%5B9606%5D%22) to obtain a .fasta file with all Human ATP-binding proteins.
 If that doesn't work, the UniProtKB search terms were `keyword:"ATP-binding [KW-0067]" AND organism:"Homo sapiens (Human) [9606]"`
+Save this .fasta file to the same folder as the Python program.

 ## Step 2: fasta_to_excel.py
 Parses out information from the fasta file and saves in an Excel spreadsheet